 These sounds will come about due to obstructed or dirty wash pumps or wash pipes.
 To fix the problem, inspect both the pipes and pumps and ensure they are clean from debris.

 If there are no obstructions, replacing them will get rid of the noises.

-The most common culprit for the problem is the water pump motor.
+The most common culprit for the high pitched dishwasher noise is the water pump motor.
 The water pump motor will make squealing sounds when its bearings have gone bad.
 To fix the problem, you need to replace the wash pump entirely.

 Scraping results from damaged impeller or impeller fin scraping against the pump house.
 Depending on the dishwasher brand, you will be able to replace the impeller itself instead of the entire motor.